lascar/alphawholesale/README.md

 I use reek allthrough i am not so strict.

 And bullet to try to get ride of misuse of activerecord.

+## FRONT END WITH WEBPACK

+It uses webpack instead of sproket (the migration is reflected in the git log).

+The stylesheets need a refactorization before to go one with front end; a wip too ;)

+For the use of icon-flag-css, the directory app/webpack/flags has been copied from node_modules/flag-icon-css/flags/;

+webpack is not good to look for relative path.
+If somebody has a better solution, please email me!